Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/projects.md

 ## Budget Modelling Context and Information

-We are planning a trip to Fantasy Island and we have to consider several different variates for our trip, and more detail is in the attached Excel Sheet:
+We are planning a trip to Fantasy Island and we have to consider several different variates for our trip, and more detail is in the attached Excel Sheet

 (build table with variate information)